ssssx/Geobridge-for-Geo-Location/README.md

 ## 🔥 Update

 **2026.09.23**
-- The extended journal version, **FactGeoBridge: Fact-Guided Geo-Semantic Bridging for Unified Cross-View Geo-Localization**, is now available.
+- The extended journal version, **GeoBridge++: Fact-Guided Geo-Semantic Bridging for Unified Cross-View Geo-Localization**, is now available.

 **2026.05.14**
 - The dataset is now available.